MO-RISE/pontos-hub/examples/README.md

 # Examples
-This folder contains a set of example scripts that serve as a combination of documentation as well as a starting point for code-wise for integration with the PONTOS datahub.
+This folder contains a set of example scripts that serve as a combination of documentation as well as a starting point, code-wise, for integration with the PONTOS datahub.

 **Requirements**

 - Python requirements can be found in the `requirements.txt` file in this folder

-## Producer (Python)
+## Publisher (Python)

-A python producer using the paho mqtt library.
+A python publisher using the paho mqtt library.

 ## Subscriber (Python)